CyberGrandChallenge/Event-FAQ/event_faq.md

 Scheduled for April 16, 2015.

+Q3: Can you confirm our observation that many PCAP files in the SE2 bundle appear to have extra, empty connections?

+A3: Empty connections may be present.
+Services may occasionally receive no transport layer data.
+See also FAQ A85 at cgc.darpa.mil.

 Q2: What is the decryption key to the second scored event challenge bundle?

 A2: The key is: The will to succeed is important, but what's more important is the will to prepare.